jj09/jj09.github.io/_posts/2022-03-28-growth-handbook.md

 <h3>MVE - Minimal Viable Experiment</h3>

-When you are not sure if something is going to work, instead of building full-fledged features try to run a directional experiment that requires minimal amount of work.
-If the experiment shows some positive results, double down and build a fully fledged feature.
+When you are not sure if something is going to work, instead of building full-fledged features try to run a directional experiment that requires a minimal amount of work.
+If the experiment shows some positive results, double down and build a fully-fledged feature.

 <h3>Make your users winners</h3>